 How to Implement SOAR

 The challenge of deploying a SOAR system is finding a platform that is complex enough to meet a sophisticated, evolving security landscape, yet can be effectively matched to the skillset of your team.

-Some systems provide a graphical user interface (GUI) to aid non-technical users and an integrated development environment (IDE) that enables analysts to write their own scripts within the system.
+Some security tools and systems provide a graphical user interface (GUI) to aid non-technical users and an integrated development environment (IDE) that enables analysts to write their own scripts within the system.